List of African dinosaurs

-This is a list of dinosaurs whose remains have been recovered from Africa.
-Africa has a rich fossil record, but it is patchy and incomplete.
+This is a list of non-avian dinosaurs whose remains have been recovered in Africa.
+Africa has a rich fossil record.
 It is rich in Triassic and Early Jurassic dinosaurs.
-African dinosaurs from these time periods include Coelophysis, Dracovenator, Melanorosaurus, Massospondylus, Euskelosaurus, Heterodontosaurus, Abrictosaurus, and Lesothosaurus.
+African dinosaurs from these time periods include Megapnosaurus, Dracovenator, Melanorosaurus, Massospondylus, Euskelosaurus, Heterodontosaurus, Abrictosaurus, and Lesothosaurus.
 In the Middle Jurassic, the sauropods Atlasaurus, Chebsaurus, Jobaria, and Spinophorosaurus, flourished, as well as the theropod Afrovenator.
 The Late Jurassic is well represented in Africa, mainly thanks to the spectacular Tendaguru Formation in Lindi Region of Tanzania.
 Veterupristisaurus, Ostafrikasaurus, Elaphrosaurus, Giraffatitan, Dicraeosaurus, Janenschia, Tornieria, Tendaguria, Kentrosaurus, and Dysalotosaurus are among the dinosaurs whose remains have been recovered from Tendaguru.
 This fauna seems to show strong similarities to that of the Morrison Formation in the United States and the Lourinha Formation in Portugal.
 For example, similar theropods, ornithopods and sauropods have been found in both the Tendaguru and the Morrison.
 This has important biogeographical implications.